-Each party agrees to provide or cause to be provided to their respective JOHSC Members adequate training and orientation regarding the duties and responsibilities of Committee Members to allow the Members to fulfil those duties competently.
+As outlined in the Workers Compensation Act, JOHSC Members shall be provided with adequate training and orientation regarding the duties and responsibilities of JOHSC Members to allow the Members to fulfil those duties competently.
 Such training and orientation shall take place within six (6) months of the Member joining the JOHSC.